Superman Birthright Part 2 Comic Book

 About the Author

 Grant Morrison has been working with DC Comics for more than twenty years, beginning with his legendary runs on the revolutionary titles ANIMAL MAN and DOOM PATROL.
 Since then he has written numerous best-sellers — including JLA, BATMAN and New X-Men — as well as the critically acclaimed creator-owned series THE INVISIBLES, SEAGUY, THE FILTH, WE3 and JOE THE BARBARIAN.
 Morrison has also expanded the borders of the DC Universe in the award-winning pages of SEVEN SOLDIERS, ALL-STAR SUPERMAN, FINAL CRISIS and BATMAN, INC., and he is currently reinventing the Man of Steel in the all-new ACTION COMICS.
 In his secret identity, Morrison is a “counterculture” spokesperson, a musician, an award-winning playwright and a chaos magician.
 He is also the author of the New York Times best-seller Supergods, a groundbreaking psycho-historic mapping of the superhero as a cultural organism.
-He divides his time between his homes in Los Angeles and Scotland.JSA The Golden Age Comic Book
+He divides his time between his homes in Los Angeles and Scotland.Green Lantern The Revenge of the Green Lanterns Comic Book

 ¥145.00